Ne0nGenisis/ACBus_Computer/README.md

 ## System Architecture

-The core of the system is a backplane that accepts cards on a 64-pin slot called "ACBUS" (for Anni's Computer Bus, Anni being me) which grounds the cards and provides voltage from a standard ATX power supply, and a number of common uncommitted pins between slots to facilitate communication across the target CPU's address and data buses.
+The core of the system is a backplane that accepts cards on a 64-pin slot called "ACBUS" (for Anni's Computer Bus, Anni being me, Ne0nGenisis) which grounds the cards and provides voltage from a standard ATX power supply, and a number of common uncommitted pins between slots to facilitate communication across the target CPU's address and data buses.

 Tentatively, two alternative versions of this slot exist.